ExplorersTeam/jmemadmin/README.md

 # jmemadmin
-A GUI Administration for memcached.
+A RESTful administration service for memcached.